betoule/logic_timer/README.md

 time a front is detected on one of the lines.
 The 32 bit timestamps, provides more than 2000 seconds of monitoring with 0.5μs resolution, and is provided by the microcontroller internal clock.
-A one byte flag identifies the line corresponding to each event.
+A one byte flag identifies the TTL line corresponding to each event.

 The code is written for Atmega 2560 (monitoring up to 6 lines in parallel) and 326P (up to 2 lines) and has been tested on Arduino Mega